fametrano/fametrano.github.io/_pages/bbt202010-bicocca.md

 ## Bitcoin and Blockchain Technology, Fall 2020

-Department of Mathematics, University of Milano-Bicocca
+Department of Statistics and Quantitative Methods, University of Milano-Bicocca

 __The course is confirmed: because of COVID-19 it will be streaming only.__